DrNykterstien/Operating-System-2-Tasks/Task1/README.md

-# Resources used to solve task
+# Resources used to solve this task

 ---